ojasprabhune/eeg/scripts/data/README.md

 ### `collect_data.py`

 Collects hand pose estimation data for XYZ position data for 21 joints on a hand, stored in an .npy file.
+The .npy file is 2xTx63, where:
+- One batch has world data and one batch has normalized data.
+- T is the number of frames; rows.
-The .npy file will contains T (number of frames) rows and 63 columns (channels) for each joint.
+- There are 63 columns (channels) for each joint.

 #### Arguments